facetframer/npcli/README.md

 * *pyp*
 * *Rio* - A similar tool in R (that gives you access to the marverlously succinct ggplot!)

-# Caveats

-`npcli` uses `argparse`.
-`argparse` appears to be not be able to deal with repeated flags (`-e 1 -e second`) and repeated optional position args (i.e. data sources), it may error out when given valid input.
-This can be circumvented by using the `-f` flag in preference to positional arguments.
-However, we still allow positional arguments in the interest of discoverability.
-I'm open to this being a bad decision.

 # Contributing